-Our team has a wealth of experience working in a variety of different organisations and on a range of different themes, ensuring that each and every project is staffed by experts, bringing the best knowledge and skills to the problem.
+Our team has a wealth of experience working in a variety of different organisations and on a range of different themes, ensuring that each and every project is staffed by experts.

 To contact any of the team, please click on their names below.

 Eilís has over ten years experience of working in research and evaluation.
 Prior to founding Just Economics, she worked for the new economics foundation (nef) where she ran a programme area on SROI.
 As lead researcher on the Measuring What Matters programme, she produced some of the first SROIs to be published in the UK and was pivotal in establishing SROI as a credible evaluation tool.
 She is widely published in a number of policy areas and is a co-author with Eva Neitzert of the official Cabinet Office guide to SROI.
 She is a member of both the SROI Network's National Council and Assurance Panel.

 Dr Sue Campbell has extensive experience of supporting NGOs to develop robust measurement systems to assess their impact, incorporating both quantitative and qualitative methodologies.
 She worked previously for Charities Evaluation Services, where she developed and delivered UK-wide programmes aimed at helping NGOs and social business to demonstrate and improve their effectiveness.
 She holds a PhD in Psychology, which focused on quantitative research into the early diagnosis of Alzheimer's Disease, has a variety of publications, including in peer-reviewed academic journals.
 She has experience conducting research with vulnerable adults, healthcare professionals, parents and young children.
 She was also previously Head of Training and Learning at BOND where she worked on projects relating to value for money, theories of change and NGO impact.